chef-cft/polyfill/README.md

-# Cookbook to delete files sandbox.html
+# Cookbook to delete files sandbox.html for Chef Automate

 ## What is Polyfill Vulnerability